 Seine River First Nation and Nigigoonsiminikaaning First Nation at Mine Centre Public School

 Learn more about family math nights

-The article provides insight on how the Robertson team designed a series of Family Math Nights with the Toronto District School Board.
-There are outlines for activities, an overview of the important roles school community members should play, and a timeline for how you may want to plan and execute your Family Math Night.
+The article provides insight on how Bev and Grace worked with teachers and students at Flemington Public School to design a student-led Family Math Night for the community.
+There are outlines for activities, an overview of the important roles that school community members should play, and a timeline for how you may want to plan and implement a Family Math Night in your school community.

 Click on the image to view the publication and see page 167 for the family math night article.
 If you are interested in viewing the entire publication, please click here.

 How to cite this page